 We’re in the midst of hurricane season and this year is proving to be a disastrous one.
 After seeing the photos of the damage Hurricane Harvey left in its wake, we want to take this time to ensure our customers are protected against any potential loss—particularly when it comes to your precious print photos and memories.

-So, in honor of National Preparedness Month and in the event of such a catastrophic hurricane season, we pulled together the following list of ways to ensure the protection of your valuables in a disaster.
+So, in honor of National Preparedness Month and in the event of a catastrophic hurricane season, we compiled the following list of ways to ensure the protection of your valuables in a disaster.
 Take a look.

 Store valuables somewhere safe